 I always find it sad when a foreigner's Filipina wife is impressed with my (limited) ability to speak Filipino languages.
-These women are impressed with very little, because after years of being married and living in the Philippines, their husbands barely even know how to say "thank you" in Filipino.
+Many of these women are impressed with very little, because after years of being married and living in the Philippines, their husbands barely even know how to say "thank you" in Filipino.

-If you are involved with a Filipina, I beg you...please make an effort to connect with her culture.
+If you are involved with a Filipina, I beg you...please make at least some kind of effort to connect with her culture.
 For goodness sakes, this is your wife...possibly the mother of your children.

 At the very least, you will help to lift a barrier between you and her family, and as I'm sure you know by now, family is everything in the Philippines.

 Filipinos have opened their homes, hearts, and minds to us.
-The least we can do is treat them with the respect they deserve.
+The least we can do is treat them with the respect that everybody deserves.